Bayesian estimation of covariate assisted principal regression for brain functional connectivity: Introduction

 Typically, the first step to analyze brain FC is to define a set of nodes corresponding to spatial regions of interest (ROIs), where each node is associated with its own time course of imaging data.
 Then the network connections (or an ``edge'' structure between the nodes) are subsequently estimated based on the statistical dependency between each of the nodes' time course \citep{Friston2011, vanderHeuvel2010}.
 FC networks have been inferred using Pearson's correlation coefficients \citep{Hutchison2013} and also with partial correlations in the context of Gaussian graphical models \citep{Whittaker1990, Hinne2014} summarized in the precision or inverse covariance matrix.
 In recent years, there has been a focus on subject-level graphical models where the node-to-node dependencies vary with respect to subject-level covariates.
 This line of research involves methods to estimate or test group-specific graphs \citep{Guo2011, Danaher2014, Xia2017, Xia2018, Narayan2015, Durante2018, Xia2015, Cai2016, Saegusa2016, Peterson2015, Tan2017, Lin2017} as well as general Gaussian graphical models for graph edges that allow both continuous and discrete covariates, estimated based on trees \citep{Liu2010}, kernels \citep{Kolar2010, Lee2018}, linear or additive regression \citep{Ni2019, Wang2022, Zhang2022}.
-However, like other standard node-wise regression methods \citep[e.g.,][]{Leday2017, Meinshausen2006, Peng2009, Kolar2010, Cheng2014, Ha2021} in graphical models, these approaches focus on edge detection (i.e., estimation of the off-diagonal elements) rather than estimating the full precision or covariance matrix and do not explicitly constrain positive definiteness of precision or covariance matrices.
+However, like other standard node-wise regression methods \citep[e.g.,][]{Leday2017, Meinshausen2006, Peng2009, Kolar2010, Cheng2014, Ha2021} in Gaussian graphical models, these approaches focus on edge detection (i.e., estimation of the off-diagonal elements) rather than estimating the full precision or covariance matrix and do not explicitly constrain positive definiteness of precision or covariance matrices.
 Works on general tensor outcome regression \citep{Sun2017,Li2017,Lock2018} also do not generally guarantee the positive definiteness of the outcomes.
-While the problem of dimension reduction of individual covariances has been studied in brain dynamic connectivity analysis \citep{Dai2020}, problems in computer vision \citep[][]{Harandi2017, Li2018, Gao2023} and brain computer interfaces \citep[][]{Xie2017, Davoudi2017} as well as multi-group covariance estimation \citep{Flury1984,Flury1986b,Boik2002, Pourahmadi2007, Hoff2009, Franks2019}, covariate information was not utilized in conducting dimension reduction.
-Gaussian graphical models have been applied to study brain connectivity networks in fMRI data \citep[e.g.,][]{Li2018Solea, Zhang2020}, however, the focus was on analyzing connectivity networks without explicitly considering their relationship with subject-level covariates.
+While the problem of dimension reduction of individual covariances has been studied in brain dynamic connectivity analysis \citep{Dai2020}, problems in computer vision \citep[][]{Harandi2017, Li2018, Gao2023} and brain computer interfaces \citep[][]{Xie2017, Davoudi2017} as well as multi-group covariance estimation \citep{Flury1984,Flury1986b,Boik2002, Pourahmadi2007, Hoff2009, Franks2019}, covariate information was not utilized in conducting dimension reduction, or it views the data at the group level, which does not account for subject-level heterogeneity in the brain networks.
+Gaussian graphical models have been applied to study brain connectivity networks in fMRI data \citep[e.g.,][]{Li2018Solea, Zhang2020}, however, the focus was on analyzing connectivity networks, without explicitly considering their relationship with subject-level covariates.